filipviz/move-docs/content/en/docs/peace/foundation/tos.md

 ### Source Code Repositories

 No Warranties.
-Juicebox DAO's source code repository ("Respository") is only a presentation of information regarding certain view points and technologies.
+Juicebox DAO's source code repository ("Repository") is only a presentation of information regarding certain view points and technologies.
 The statements contained in the Repository do not provide any advice, representation, warranty, certification, guarantee or promise relating to these technologies, any uses thereof or any of the other matters discussed in the Repository, nor does the Repository provide an offer or agreement to make such technologies available, maintain or update such technologies, or sell or buy any asset or enter into any transaction.
 You should not rely on the Repository as a basis for making any financial or other decision.

 ### The Decentralized Application